dieterstueken/mills/README.md

 To break down the situation further a representation of a single ring seems helpful.
 Each position is addressed by a [Sector](https://github.com/dieterstueken/mills/blob/master/core/src/main/java/mills/bits/Sector.java).
-Each Serctor may be occupied by a stone owned by a [Player](https://github.com/dieterstueken/mills/blob/master/core/src/main/java/mills/bits/Player.java) of Black(1) or White(2) while
+Each Sector may be occupied by a stone owned by a [Player](https://github.com/dieterstueken/mills/blob/master/core/src/main/java/mills/bits/Player.java) of Black(1) or White(2) while
 Void(0) positions are occupied by